-This Buddhist temple is carved into a rock and is one of the beautiful sights you can see in Anuradhapura.
+This Buddhist temple is carved into a rock and is one of the beautiful sites in Anuradhapura.
 It is home to many famous carvings, like the Isurumuniya Lovers, Elephant Pond, and Royal Family.

 The Best Way To See The Ruins of Anuradhapura

-There are four main options for how you can see the immense Anuradhapura archaeological site.
+There are four main ways to see the immense Anuradhapura archaeological site.